• Style

 See Land Rover Defender

 PS: I don't mean this post to diminish the old Land Rover in any way.
 That remains a superb workhorse capable of most tasks.
 I'd never sully my new Land Rover by throwing a pile of logs, soil, a sheep or a couple of hay bales in the back.
-That's a task for the original - they are different cars, both supremely capable in their own ways.
+That's a task for the original Series and Defender Land Rovers.
 The last load in my '67 Land Rover was a pile of dirty cobblestones which I wouldn't put in the new vehicle!
+But I wouldn't venture out for a long journey, or go faster than 40mph in the Series 2a.

 This is an unsponsored feature